LO 9.3Use the following information to answer the questions that follow.

 LO 9.4Using the information from BDS Enterprises, prepare the income statement to include all costs, but separate out uncontrollable costs.
 Insert subtotals where appropriate (include one for operating income) before the uncontrollable costs.
 Income tax expense should be based on all expenses (that is, it will be the same amount as in question 1).
 Calculate net income, profit margin, ROI, and RI, excluding uncontrollable expenses.
 Prepare a short response to accompany the income statement that explains why uncontrollable costs are separated in the income statement.

 LO 9.4Management of Great Springs Bottled Water Company has asked you, the controller, to develop a transfer pricing system for the company.
 The Transportation Department of the company sells all of its product to the Bottling Department of the company.
 Thus the Transportation Department’s sales become the Bottling Department’s cost of goods sold.
 In order to determine an optimal transfer pricing system, management would like you to demonstrate what an income statement would look like under a cost, market, and negotiated transfer pricing structure.
 These various transfer prices are listed as follows.
-Prepare an income statement for each of the transfer prices by filling in the missing numbers in the provided income statement based on each transfer price (thus four different income statements) and calculate the operating income/loss percentage.
+Prepare an income statement for each of the transfer prices by filling in the missing numbers in the provided income statement based on each transfer price (thus three different income statements) and calculate the operating income/loss percentage.
 Prepare a brief summary of the results.

 LO 9.4The following revenue data were taken from the December 31, 2017, Coca-Cola annual report (10-K):